rpionke/hotday2019_contperf_openshift/README.md

 ![](./assets/jenkins-env-vars.png)

-5. Verify your deployment of the Sockshop service: Execute the following commands to retrieve the URLs of your front-end in the dev, staging and production environments:
+### 5. Verify your deployment of the Sockshop service
+Execute the following commands to retrieve the URLs of your front-end in the dev, staging and production environments:

 ```
 $ oc get route front-end -n dev